10 Podcasts for Music Studio Owners

 Entre leadership has been a great podcast to listen to for my teaching business because it keeps me motivated and focused on the most important things.
 They’re always great interviews and topics.
 I have a pile of books that I’ve read because of the show and it’s good enough that I recommend my team members to listen to it.
 This podcast is kind of my home base and is what led me to find lots of other great authors and companies to follow, including StoryBrand.

 8. Marketing School with Neil Patel and Eric Sui

 I submitted this one.
-It’s a daily 5 to 10 minute podcast.
+It’s a daily 5 to 10-minute podcast.
 There’s not a lot of philosophical stuff.
 There’s not a lot of fluff.
-It’s all just practical and tactical tips and it’s full of a value every show.
+It’s all just practical and tactical tips and it’s full of value every show.
 They focus on the nuts and bolts of marketing; SEO is a hot topic as well as best practices for social media.

 This was submitted by Aaron Reefman out of Sydney, Australia.
 This show is hosted by Timbo Reid also based out of Australia.
 I heard about this show from Danny Thompson years ago.
 It’s actually the very first podcast that I had ever heard.
 Timbo Reid is this really energetic guy, big personality, really fun to listen to.
 He picks great guests and asks really good questions.
 He’s the John Lee Dumas of Australia.